mavernon/VBA_EXCEL/README.md

 # VBA_EXCEL
 Overview:

 This is a simple project that was created ~ 2005.
-Its purpose was to create a gui for Excel worksheets that would add convenience (since it would open automatically when the worksheet was opened), as well as, expedite data input, and provide a user-friendly interface for general data management.
+The goal was to create a desktop gui application for Excel worksheets that would add convenience (since it would open automatically when the worksheet was opened), as well as, expedite data input, and provide a user-friendly interface for general data management.